luquf/INF568/README.md

 ## 3. Implementation

 I chose python as it it faster to implement and easier to debug (debugging was still not fun).
 Still, the implementation is not very fast compared to what could be done in C.

+- __code/shake128.py__ implementation of the shake128 hash function
+- __code/bruteforce.py__ implementation of a brute force algorithm to find collisions
+- __code/floyd.py__ implementation of Floyd's algorithm to find collisions
+- __code/verify_collisions.py__ scripts that verifies the collisions I found

+- __collisions-N/ex-i.1__ file containing the first image of the collision
+- __collisions-N/ex-i.2__ file containing the second image of the collision

 Example hashing with 32 ouput bytes:
 ```